ApprenticeAI/frapy/docs/topics/signals.rst

     the engine starts closing the spider.
 After the spider has finished closing, the :signal:`spider_closed` signal is sent.

-    You may raise a :exc:`~scrapy.exceptions.DontCloseSpider` exception to prevent the spider from being closed.
+    You may raise a :exc:`~frapy.exceptions.DontCloseSpider` exception to prevent the spider from being closed.

-    Alternatively, you may raise a :exc:`~scrapy.exceptions.CloseSpider`
+    Alternatively, you may raise a :exc:`~frapy.exceptions.CloseSpider`
     exception to provide a custom spider closing reason.
 An idle handler is the perfect place to put some code that assesses the final spider results and update the final closing reason